 Authors should indicate that by design, the asymmetry is always positive.

-We now add a statement to this effect in the Proposed analysis pipeline section (lines 165-166).
+This has been added to the Proposed analysis pipeline section (lines 165-166).

 Authors should zoom in the early part of the learning period for the reviewers to appreciate this.
 Also, authors should present the learning results under the different conditions during the early period to evaluate the extent to which the predictions from the model equally match the learning and washout periods.

-We thank the reviewer for this suggestion.
-We have now added insets to the simulations plot (Figure 3) for the initial Learning phase to demonstrate that the models do not make qualitatively distinct predictions for this phase.
+We agree with the reviewer and have now added insets to the simulations plot (Figure 3) for the initial Learning phase to demonstrate that the models do not make qualitatively distinct predictions for this phase.

 To address the second part of this comment, we have added a stride by stride data to the pilot data figure (Figure 4; please see our response to the main request for more details).
 To view individual data with the model fits and predictions, we have added a figure in this document (supplemental figure 1, below).
 This figure demonstrates the model fits to binned (bins of 3) individual data for the 2 participants who completed both conditions.
 We fit the models by concatenating each condition for one participant and fitting each model as described in the Model Based Methods (lines…).
 This figure demonstrates that the models adequately describe the individual data during Learning and Washout for the Consistent and High Variability conditions (R2 range 0.89 to 0.95).
 Furthermore, we added plots of the pilot data and model predictions for both our measurements of aftereffects in the same figure.
 We plan on reporting a similar figure when we resubmit for phase 2 (lines…).